franklu2014/coding_practice/Algorithm01.md

 class Solution:
     def pyramidTransition(self, bottom: str, allowed: List[str]) -> bool:

-        # scan throught the allowed combinations
+        # scan through the allowed combinations
-        # so that the we only look at the allowed upper blocks in constant time
+        # so that we only look at the allowed upper blocks in constant time
         dic = dict()
         for s in allowed:
             dic.setdefault(s[0 : 2], []).append(s[2])